IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“From my reading of Gandhi I had learned how some people in India regard eating cow as unspeakably repulsive.
 I realized I felt the same way about cats and dogs: I could never eat them.
 Were cows so different from cats and dogs that there were two moral standards, one that applies to cows, another that applies to cats and dogs?
 Were pigs so different?
 Were any of the animals I ate so different?”

 >“Philosophers have written more about animal rights in the past twenty years than their predecessors wrote in the previous two thousand.
-Not surpris- ingly, disagreements abound.
+Not surprisingly, disagreements abound.
 To begin with, among those who challenge attributing moral rights to animals are philosophers who operate within well- worn moral traditions in Western thought.
 Peter Singer (1975, 1999) and Carl Cohen (1986, 1996, 1997) are representative.
-Singer follows in the tra- dition of the nineteenth-century English utilitarian Jeremy Bentham, who ridicules moral rights as "nonsense upon stilts."
+Singer follows in the tradition of the nineteenth-century English utilitarian Jeremy Bentham, who ridicules moral rights as "nonsense upon stilts."
 For both Bentham and Singer, not only nonhuman animals but also humans lack moral rights.
 This is half-true, maintains Cohen.
 Animals, he argues, most certainly do not have moral rights, but Bentham and Singer err when they deny that humans have them.
 Nothing could be further from the truth.
 According to Cohen, not just some but all humans possess basic rights, including the rights to life and to bodily integrity.” [<a href="https://philpapers.org/rec/REGDAR" target="_blank"> Regan (2001), p.
 67.</a> The reason for this increase is largely due to his <a href="https://en.wikipedia.org/wiki/The_Case_for_Animal_Rights" target="_blank">1983 book</a>.]

 ― <a href="https://en.wikipedia.org/wiki/Tom_Regan" target="_blank">Tom Regan</a><span style="color:Chartreuse">(Started the Abolitionist Approach shortly before Gary L. Francione, one of the first academics who argued that the real problem is not animal welfare but the commodity status of the animals)</span>